lumiralabs/lumos/docs/index.md

 # lumos
 Simple utils for building AI apps.
-Available as python API and a server.
+Available as Python API and deployable with server/client.

 ## Install